-But I would urge that the expository method (understood as that which explains extended passages of Scripture in course) be restored to that equal place which it held in the primitive and Reformed Churches; for, first, this is obviously the only natural and efficient way to do that which is the sole legitimate end of preaching, convey the whole message of God to the peo-I point to the fact that no one ever thinks of teaching the text-book of any other science in any other What would be thought of the master who professed to teach a system of geometry or mechanics by commenting in a brilliant way on one and another apothegm selected from the author?
-If you will recall the scriptural theory of preaching which was stated at the beginning, you will see that it gives us no other conception of the work than the expository. unfold to the hearers the counsel of God for their sal-To accomplish this it is not enough to dwell with disproportioned fulness on some fragments. continuous exhibition must be made at least of those important books of the Scripture which present the system of redemption, with reference to the remainder Let us recur to the just simile of the for illustration. die impressing its image and superscription on a plastic To produce a fair transcript, the artisan must press it down equably, and place the whole outline upon the wax.
-This is accomplished by the exposition in course of the chief parts of the Bible. our fragmentary, modern method of preaching without context is as though the servant to whom the die is committed should divide it into small pieces, and then, selecting favourite letters of the legend or features of the carving, should force them into the wax at a high temperature and with extravagant pressure. remainder is scarcely brought into the faintest contact got
+If you ask me to compare these several kinds of sermons, I shall reply that all should be virtually expository, else they are not true sermons.
+A prevalent exercise of the pulpit should be the delivery of those explanations of connected passages of Scripture which are called in our books of Church order, "popular lecwhich it held in the primitive and Reformed Churches; for, first, this is obviously the only natural and efficient way to do that which is the sole legitimate end of preaching, convey the whole message of God to the people.
+I point to the fact that no one ever thinks of teaching the text-book of any other science in any other way.
+What would be thought of the master who professed to teach a system of geometry or mechanics by commenting in a brilliant way on one and another apothegm selected from the author?
+If you will recall the scriptural theory of preaching which was stated at the beginning, you will see that it gives us no other conception of the work than the expository.
+It is to unfold to the hearers the counsel of God for their salvation.
+To accomplish this it is not enough to dwell with disproportioned fulness on some fragments.
+A continuous exhibition must be made at least of those important books of the Scripture which present the system of redemption, with reference to the remainder for illustration.
+Let us recur to the just simile of the die impressing its image and superscription on a plastic substance.
+To produce a fair transcript, the artisan must press it down equably, and place the whole outline upon the wax.
+This is accomplished by the exposition in course of the chief parts of the Bible.
+But our fragmentary, modern method of preaching without context is as though the servant to whom the die is committed should divide it into small pieces, and then, selecting favourite letters of the legend or features of the carving, should force them into the wax at a high temperature and with extravagant pressure.
+But the remainder is scarcely brought into the faintest contact with the surface.
+What can one expect save a cluster of rude, shapeless indentations rather than the symmetrical imprint of the Redeemer's beautoous image on the soul?
+You may ask, "Will not this unconnected series of theological lessons yet form in the end a complete outline of scriptural doctrine?"
+I answer, nothing short of the regular expository method will give assurance of this.
+The same impulses which have caused us to prefer the fragmentary method will be very certain to limit our range of subjects.
+Does any one hear of an instance where one of these preachers has faithfully carried his charge through the Confession of Faith, or any similar didactic summary, in a series of doctrinal sermons?
+No. Our caprice, our fondness for some topics rather than others, our indolent reluctance to grapple with those heads of doctrine of which we are less informed beforehand, the exigencies of pastoral interruptions, always ensure a partial range of instruc-But the course of sermons on the Confession would still be inferior to the course of se mons on the Bible, because the latter gives us God's infallible arrangement, natural, historical and germinant, while the former gives us man's.